codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 {% endraw %}
 {% endhighlight %}

-Here a Dockerfile for a backedn application is built on the spot and then is launched as sidecar container in the next step (with a hostname of `my_backend_app`).
+Here a Dockerfile for a backend application is built on the spot and then is launched as sidecar container in the next step (with a hostname of `my_backend_app`).
 Notice that the `image` property in the sidecar service actually refers to a [Codefresh variable]({{site.baseurl}}/docs/codefresh-yaml/variables/) that holds the name of the build step.

 We then run a `curl` command against the sidecar container to verify the correct health of the application.
 This is a great way to run integration tests against multilple microservices.